James231/GoogleAppScript-UsefulScripts/EmailSubscription/Readme.md

 ## How to Deploy

-To deploy the script first login to your Google Account and navigate to Google Drive.
+To deploy the scripts first login to your Google Account and navigate to Google Drive.

 If you haven't used Google Apps Script before, you'll need to connect the app to your Google Drive account.
 Press the 'New' button, select 'More' and press '+ Connect More Apps'.
 Then enter 'Google Apps Script' into the search field and select '+ Connect'.
+For each script follow the instructions below:

 In Google Drive press 'New', then 'More', and select 'Google Apps Script'.
 In the top left, select 'Untitled Project' and enter a new name for the project e.g. 'Send Email Script'.
 (The name just appears in Google Drive and does not matter).